 A lot of these other devices have plastic tips that with time could easily wear out.

 Big means heavy, right?
-Surprisingly, Elite weighs the same as the smaller Prime – 2.2lbs.
+Surprisingly, Elite weighed the same as the smaller Prime on our scale – 2.2lbs.
 This is standard weight for most massage guns in its category.
 Not too heavy, and just enough to feel like a serious device.

 Amplitude or sometimes called stroke length, is how far the head travels back and forth to give you the percussions.
 It determines how deep into the muscle the massage gets.